Bring Order Into Market Chaos

 MPS analyzes only the visible part of a chart.
 It doesn’t matter if this part covers a period which is 50 years back or nowdays.
 Unlike others, MPS is NOT trying to analyze all those hundreds of thousands of bars from your history.
 This gives you unlimited access to history, saves your RAM and simulates live trading – in live trading you also don’t see what’s beyond the right edge of the chart, aren’t you?

 Some MPS functions are called when a special keybord button is pressed.
-“Q” and “W” to toggle the indicator on/off.
-“C” to activate X-A-B-C-D manual swing identification mode.
-“A” to activate X-C manual swing identification mode.
+“Q” toggles the indicator on/off.
+“W” minimizes/maximazes GUI panel.
+“E” switches between algorithm group1/group2.
+“T” switches between algorithms.
+“A” activates X-A-B-C-D manual swing identification mode.
+“V” to activate X-C manual swing identification mode.
 “S” to delete all drawings from the chart.
 “Z” to draw an ATR-net.

 You can add up to 5 MPS copies to one chart.
 Every copy can have its own unique settings.
 Keeping in mind the amount of algorithms and patterns, the total number of combinations becomes really enormous.
 MPS is the only one to perform this trick nowdays.